richo/snowplow-wiki/Troubleshooting.md

 With the exceptions of cookies and Java, our JavaScript tracker cannot detect what browser features (PDF, Flash etc) a given instance of Internet Explorer has.
 This is because IE, unlike the other major browsers, does not populate the `window.navigator.mimeTypes[]` and `navigator.plugins[]` properties.
 There are other ways of detecting some browser features (via ActiveX), but these are not advised as they can trigger UAC warnings on Windows.

 <a name="gem-activation"/>
-### Ruby problem: You have already activated blah 0.2, but your Gemfile requires blah 0.1
+### Ruby problem: You have already activated xxx 0.2, but your Gemfile requires xxx 0.1

 The recommended procedure for Ruby gems which are apps (not libraries) is to bundle the `Gemfile.lock` file with your app.
 You can see the `Gemfile.lock` files for our Ruby apps here: